-Circular Saws
+SAFE WORK PRACTICES Circular Saws

-This type of power tool is common in residential construction.
-Because of this common use there are increased injuries.
+General - This type of power tool is one of the most used in residential construction.
+Because of this common use there are numerous incidents that could occur.
 The following are the minimum accepted practices to be used with this piece of equipment.

-- 1. Prior to use, check that the retractable guard is operating properly to prevent the blade from being exposed when not cutting. - 2.
-CSA approved safety equipment such as safety glasses or a face shield, hearing protection and hand protection be worn. - 3.
-Review the Safety Data Sheets (Safety Data Sheets) for the product before cutting.
-Where harmful vapours or dusts are created, approved breathing protection be used. - 4.
-The proper sharp blade designed for the work to be done be selected and used.
+- 1. Prior to use, check that the retractable guard is operating properly to prevent the blade from being exposed when not in use. - 2.
+CSA approved safety equipment such as safety glasses or a face shield, hearing protection and hand protection must be worn. - 3.
+Review the safety data sheets for the product before cutting.
+Where harmful vapours or dusts are created, approved breathing protection will be used. - 4.
+The proper sharp blade is designed for the work to be selected and used.
 Use of the proper blade for ripping or crosscutting of material will prevent failure of the blade. - 5.
-The power supply be disconnected before making any adjustments to the saw or changing the blade.
+The power supply needs to be disconnected before making any adjustments to the saw or changing the blade.
 This will eliminate the possibility of the worker inadvertently starting the saw and injuring themselves. - 6.
 Before the saw is set down be sure the retractable guard has fully returned to its down position.
 This will protect a worker from injury if the saw blade contacts a surface and kicks back. - 7.
-Both hands be used to hold the saw during use this will reduce the possibility of the saw kicking back and injuring the worker. - 8.
-Maintenance be done per the manufacturer's specifications. - 9.
+Both hands to be used to hold the saw during use, this will reduce the possibility of the saw kicking back and injuring the worker. - 8.
+Maintenance shall be done per the manufacturer's specifications. - 9.
 Ensure all cords are clear of the cutting area before starting to cut.
-Cords that are cut can result in an electrical shock to the worker. - 10.
-Before cutting, check the stock for foreign objects or any other obstruction which could cause the saw to "kick back." - 11.
-When ripping, make sure the stock is held securely in place.
-Use a wedge to keep the stock from closing and causing the saw to bind. - 12.
+Cords that have cut or cracked outer casings can result in an electrical shock to the worker. - 10.
+Before cutting, check the stock for foreign objects or any other obstruction which could cause the saw to "kick back". - 11.
+When ripping, make sure the material is held securely in place.
+Use a wedge to keep the material from closing and causing the saw to bind. - 12.
 Inspect the power cord prior to use to ensure that there are no breaks.
 This will prevent the possibility of electrical shock. - 13.
-All manufacture furnished safety switches to remain in place and are to be checked for proper operation prior to use. - 14.
-Ensure blade depth is set to appropriate depth for material to be cut.
+All manufacture furnished safety switches are to remain in place and are to be checked for proper operation prior to use. - 14.
+Ensure blade depth is set appropriately for material to be cut.